List of architectural styles: Revivalism and Orientalism

 Late 19th and early 20th centuries.
 The Victorian Era was a time of giant leaps forward in technology and society, such as iron bridges, aqueducts, sewer systems, roads, canals, trains, and factories.
-As engineers, inventors, and businessmen they reshaped much of the British Empire, including the UK, India, Australia, South Africa, and Canada, and influenced Europe and the United States.
+As a result, engineers, inventors, and businessmen reshaped much of the architecture of the United Kingdom and the British Empire, including India, Australia, South Africa, and Canada, and influenced countries across Europe and the United States.
 Architecturally, they were revivalists who modified old styles to suit new purposes.